Skip to content

 Option 1: In-Place Upgrade

-If you're already running SFTPGo open-source (version 2.6.x or later), you can upgrade directly to the Enterprise Edition by installing the appropriate Enterprise package (e.g., yum or apt repositories, Windows installer) or by switching to the Enterprise Docker image.
+If you're already running SFTPGo open-source (version 2.6.x or later) on Linux or Docker, you can upgrade directly to the Enterprise Edition by installing the appropriate Enterprise package (e.g., yum or apt repositories) or by switching to the Enterprise Docker image.
+The Enterprise package replaces the open-source one at the same paths, and on Docker your data lives on mounted volumes, so your data is preserved in both cases.

 Option 2: Backup and Restore